-Adding Google Search is a great time-saver that was just added in 2020.
+They added Google Search in 2020, which is a great time-saver.
 Before, you’d need to type in the complete URL for the APK file you wanted to download, which led to a lot of errors and frustration.

 Now, it’s a simple search, in most cases.